modrinth/docs/docs/modpacks/playing_modpacks.md

 ![Install](../../static/img/tutorial/HMCL3.png)

-You can also use the built-in modrinth search to get a modpack to install.
-In Download->Modpack, click Download Source to switch to Modrinth, then you can search for keywords to get the modpack and install it!
+You can also use the built-in Modrinth search to get a modpack to install.
+In Download -> Modpack, switch the Download Source to Modrinth to search for packs to install.

 ![Search](../../static/img/tutorial/HMCL4.png)